Preds0504/Budget-App/README.md

 # Budget-App

 ## Overview
 Budget-App is a simple budgeting application that allows users to add, view, and delete transactions.
-It displays totals for various expense categories as well as overall income and balance.
-The application currently uses an Express.js API with an in-memory database, and serves a front-end built using HTML, CSS, and JavaScript.
-In a future phase, it can be extended with a persistent database and additional features like transaction graphs and user authentication.
+It calculates totals for various expense categories as well as overall income and balance.
+The application features a Node.js/Express API with a MySQL database for persistent storage, and a basic front-end built with HTML, CSS, and JavaScript.

 ## Features
 - Add new transactions (income or expense)
-- Display a list of transactions
+- Display a list of transactions with individual delete buttons
-- Calculate totals for income, each expense category, total expenses, and balance
+- Calculate totals for income, each expense category, and overall balance
 - Delete individual transactions or clear all transactions
-- API endpoints built with Node.js and Express
+- API endpoints built using Node.js, Express, and Sequelize (with MySQL)

 ## Project Structure
 budget-app/ ├── public/ │ ├── index.html # Main HTML file │ ├── app.js # Front-end JavaScript │ └── styles.css # CSS styles ├── server.js # Express API backend ├── package.json # Project metadata and dependencies └── README.md # Project documentation